r-lib/vctrs/tests/testthat/_snaps/case-when.md

       vec_case_when(list(TRUE, TRUE), list(1))
     Condition
       Error in `vec_case_when()`:
-      ! `cases` must have size 1, not size 2.
+      ! `conditions` must have size 1, not size 2.

 # dots must be empty